CourtHive/tods-competition-factory/documentation/docs/policies/tallyPolicy.md

 The algorithm relies on the values availble in the calculated `participantResults` and works as follows:

-- separate particpants into groups by a given attribute
+- separate participants into groups by a given attribute
 - a group with a single participant is 'resolved'
 - groups of two participants are resolved by head-to-head (if not disabled/if participants faced each other)
 - groups of three or more search for an attribute that will separate them into smaller groups